arthurprs/Cassandra-Elasticsearch-Sync/README.md

 ## Parallelized / Distributed

-Prallelization is needed otherwise syncing anything over a gigabyte cluster will take a looonnnggg time.
+Prallelization is needed otherwise syncing anything over a multi gigabyte cluster will take a looonnnggg time.
 It's relatively easy to parallelize a scan procedure on both databases by:

 * For Cassandra each worker can scan different parts of the partitioner ring in different machines/processes.